hhaji/Reinforcement-Learning/README.md

 ```

   * Blog: [Dopamine and Temporal Difference Learning: A Fruitful Relationship Between Neuroscience and AI](https://www.deepmind.com/blog/article/Dopamine-and-temporal-difference-learning-A-fruitful-relationship-between-neuroscience-and-AI) by Will Dabney and Zeb Kurth-Nelson
+  * Blog: [Deep Double Q-Learning — Why You Should Use It](https://medium.com/@ameetsd97/deep-double-q-learning-why-you-should-use-it-bedf660d5295) by Ameet Deshpande

 7. ### <a name="Bootstrapping"></a>n-step Bootstrapping